Jean-Luc Mélenchon

-Jean-Luc Antoine Pierre Mélenchon ([ʒɑ̃lyk melɑ̃ʃɔ̃]; born 19 August 1951) is a French politician who was a member of the National Assembly for the 4th constituency of Bouches-du-Rhône from 2017 to 2022.
-He led the La France Insoumise group in the National Assembly from 2017 to 2021.
-Mélenchon has run three times in elections for president of France; in 2012 and 2017, and a strong third in the 2022 election, where he narrowly missed continuing on to the second round in France's two-round voting system.
+Jean-Luc Antoine Pierre Mélenchon ([ʒɑ̃lyk melɑ̃ʃɔ̃]; born 19 August 1951) is a French politician who has been the de facto leader of the movement La France Insoumise (LFI) since it was established in 2016.
+He was the deputy in the National Assembly for the 4th constituency of Bouches-du-Rhône from 2017 to 2022 and led the La France Insoumise group in the National Assembly from 2017 to 2021.
+Mélenchon was previously elected as a Member of the European Parliament (MEP) in 2009 and reelected in 2014.
+He has run for President of France three times, in 2012, 2017 and 2022.
+In 2022, he came within 1.2 percentage points of reaching the second round in France's two-round voting system.

-After joining the Socialist Party in 1976, he was successively elected a municipal councillor of Massy (1983) and general councillor of Essonne (1985).
+After joining the Socialist Party (PS) in 1976, Mélenchon was successively elected a municipal councillor of Massy (1983) and general councillor of Essonne (1985).
 In 1986, he entered the Senate, to which he was reelected in 1995 and 2004.
-He also served as Minister for Vocational Education between 2000 and 2002, under Minister of National Education Jack Lang, in the cohabitation government of Lionel Jospin.
-He was part of the radical-left wing of the Socialist Party until the Reims Congress of November 2008, when he left the party to found the Left Party with Marc Dolez, a member of the National Assembly.
+He also served as Minister for Vocational Education between 2000 and 2002 under Minister of National Education Jack Lang in the cohabitation government of Lionel Jospin.
+He was part of the left-wing of the PS until the Reims Congress of November 2008, when he left the party to found the Left Party with Marc Dolez, a member of the National Assembly.
 Mélenchon first served as party president before becoming party co-president alongside Martine Billard, a position he held until 2014.
-As co-president of the Left Party, he joined the electoral coalition of the Left Front before the 2009 European Parliament election; he was elected as a Member of the European Parliament (MEP) in the South-West France constituency and reelected in 2014.
-He became the Left Front's candidate in the 2012 presidential election, in which he came in fourth, receiving 11.1% of the first-round vote.
+As co-president of the Left Party, he joined the electoral coalition of the Left Front before the 2009 European Parliament election in France; he was elected as a MEP in the South-West France constituency and reelected in 2014.
+He became the Left Front's candidate in the 2012 French presidential election, in which he came in fourth, receiving 11.1% of the first-round vote.